Unveiling and Mitigating Bias in Large Language Model Recommendations: A Path to Fairness: Framework and Research Contributions

 \subsection{Problem Formulation}

 Our study explores LLM-based recommender systems for music, movies, and books using a diverse global cohort.
-By inputting user information and categorizing recommendations by genre, we aim to assess content distribution and identify demographic and cultural biases.
-Our primary objectives include the investigation of the recommendation variations across different demographic and cultural backgrounds and various social contexts.
+Categorizing the recommendations by genre, we aim to assess content distribution and identify demographic and cultural biases.
+Our primary goal is to analyze recommendation variations across demographic, cultural, and social contexts.